galaxyproject/training-material/faqs/galaxy/dataset_tool_erorrs_metadata.md

  - Undetected attributes, which require user action (example: assigning database to newly uploaded data)

 How to notice missing Dataset Metadata:
-- Dataset will not be downloaded when using the disk icon.
+- Dataset will not be downloaded when using the disk icon {% icon galaxy-save %}.
 - Tools error when using a previously successfully used specific dataset.
 - Tools error with a message that ends with: ``OSError: [Errno 2] No such file or directory``.